hadley/adv-r/Function-operators.md

     sample2(1:10, 2:5)
     ```

     In this example we have used `SIMPLIFY = FALSE` to ensure that our newly vectorised function always returns a list.
-This is usually a good idea.
+This is usually what you want.

-*  `plyr::splat` converts a function that takes multiple arguments to a function that takes a single list of arguments
+*  `splat` converts a function that takes multiple arguments to a function that takes a single list of arguments.

     ```R
     splat <- function (f) {